-Single \$2,605
+Single \$2,745

-Married filing jointly \$5,210
+Married filing jointly \$5,495

 Married filing separately

-If spouse claims standard deduction \$2,605
+If spouse claims standard deduction \$2,745

 If spouse claims itemized deductions 0

-Head of household \$4,195
+Head of household \$4,420

-Qualifying surviving spouse \$5,210
+Qualifying surviving spouse \$5,495

 Standard deduction-Age 65 or older, or blind.
-If you or your spouse turned age 65 by January 1, 2024, or were blind at the end of the tax year, you're entitled to a larger standard deduction.
-If you or your spouse are permanently blind, you may also qualify for the severely disabled exemption credit; see the instructions for lines 6a and 6b.
+If you or your spouse turned age 65 by January 1, 2025, or were blind at the end of the tax year, you're entitled to a larger standard deduction.
+If you or your spouse are permanently blind, you may also qualify for the severe disability exemption claimed on lines 6a and 6b.